segni-tafesse/ethio_agri_smart/lib/data/Kale.md

 3. Organic Liquid Fertilizers: Liquid fertilizers, such as fish emulsion or seaweed extract, can be used as foliar sprays or soil drenches to provide an additional boost of nutrients.
 These organic liquid fertilizers are readily absorbed by the plants and can be applied according to the manufacturer's instructions.

-# Possibke Disease  of  Kale
+# Possible Disease  of  Kale

 ## Virus
  Allow me to shed light on some common viruses that can affect this magnificent leafy green: